 Both trials are heard by the Istanbul 26th High Criminal Court.

-Altan appeared for the first hearing of this case on 5 December 2017, presenting his defense statement.
-At the second hearing, held on 4 January 2018, the prosecutor submitted his final opinion, demanding aggravated sentences for Altan on charges of “insulting the president” and “spreading propaganda for the terrorist organization (PKK)” through several expressions in Altan’s column.
+At the second hearing, held on 4 January 2018, the prosecutor submitted his final opinion, demanding prison sentences for Altan on charges of “insulting the president” and “spreading propaganda for the terrorist organization (PKK)” through several expressions in Altan’s column.

 On 19 March 2019, Altan was given a prison sentence of 11 months and 20 days on the charge of “insulting the president” in a separate case where the accusation stemmed from a 2016 article titled “Yeni Ergenekon” that was published on P24’s website.